HSS Logo

 Sports Medicine Research

-Sports Medicine Research is committed to furthering our understanding of the diagnosis and treatment of sports related injuries.
-This is accomplished through a multidisciplinary approach that includes the world's thought leaders on musculoskeletal research.
+HSS Sports Medicine Research is committed to furthering our understanding of the diagnosis and treatment of sports related injuries like rotator cuff tears and ACL injuries.
+Our focus in the lab and with patients in clinical trials is to both improve and personalize care to the individual, while looking for opportunities for injury prevention.
+This is accomplished through a multidisciplinary approach that includes the world's thought leaders on musculoskeletal health and science.

 Sports Medicine Medical Student Mentorship and Research Program